eternnoir/NLogging/README.md

 A C# logging library.

 ## Motivation
-Use logging system like and ython logging package and java.util.logging in C# .
+Use logging system like and Python logging package[1](https://www.python.org/dev/peps/pep-0282/) and java.util.logging in C# .